“What are the most aggressive cat breeds?”

-7 most aggressive cat breeds
+Meanest and aggressive cat breeds

-All cats have an aggressive streak in them because they still have their predatory instincts.
+Environmental factors also play a major role in feline aggression.
 When angry or cornered, almost all cats are going to defend themselves, and a lot of cats play rough when excited.

 For this list, I’ve selected breeds that are less tolerant and patient than others and tend to let you know when you’ve overstepped their boundaries.
-Still, most of these cats aren’t mean without a very good reason.

 #1 Siamese

-If you ask people, “What’s the meanest cat breed?” the Siamese will be one of the first breeds mentioned.
+If you ask people, “What’s the meanest cat breed?”
+The Siamese will be one of the first breeds mentioned.

 What most people don’t realize is that Siamese cats bond very closely with a single person and are happy to ignore the rest of the family.